Waveframe-Labs/Aurora-Workflow-Orchestration/README.md

 ## Overview

-Aurora Workflow Orchestration (AWO) turns AI-assisted projects into auditable, reproducible research pipelines.
+Aurora Workflow Orchestration (AWO) transforms AI-assisted projects into auditable, reproducible research pipelines.
-Each run produces a cryptographically signed provenance record, binding logic, data, and human validation into one verifiable unit.
+Each run produces a cryptographically signed provenance record, binding logic, data, and human oversight into one verifiable unit.

 AWO is a methodology, not a code library.
 Every tagged release is citable (via DOI) and inspectable through structured logs, manifests, and schema validation.